seojacky/helper-lite-for-pagespeed/readme.txt

 * You can include a script that removes the Google PageSpeed Insights remark "Does not use passive listeners to improve scrolling performance"

 = Where are the plugin settings? =
-The settings are located at the section of the admin panel Settings > PageSpeed Helper
+The settings are located at the section of the admin panel WP Booster > PageSpeed Helper

 = How to set up? =
 1. In the first tab ‘Settings’ you can choose how to add attributes.